 The layout of your store plays an essential role in how your customers find their way around.
-It’s also critical that you get it right because it directly influences the shopping experience and your sales.
-Get it wrong, and you can expect to run a store that’s congested and confusing and not one that your customers want to shop.
+It directly influences the shopping experience and your sales.
+That's why it's critical you get it right.
+Get it wrong, and you have a store that’s not only congested and confusing but one that shoppers won't want to visit often.

 So what can you do to improve in-store customer flow so that it can lead to increased sales?
 Below, we focus on a few strategies you can attempt in your store.

-Placing frequently shopped products near (or at) the back of your store is a tried and tested strategy to use if you want to increase your customers' basket sizes.
+Placing frequently shopped products near (or at) the back of your store is a tried and tested strategy to increase shopper basket sizes.
 That’s because you direct shoppers past many other categories and products that might not have seen that traffic.

-For example, by placing products like bread and milk at the back of your store, you can lead shoppers past other products they might not have seen.
+For example, placing popular products like bread and milk at the back of your store leads shoppers past other products they might not have seen.
 However, as soon as they see these products, they realise they need them and add them to their basket.

-It could be that they are hosting a dinner party that weekend, and instead of coming back again to shop specifically for those items they need, they can get them all at once.
+They could be hosting a dinner party that weekend, and instead of returning to shop specifically for those items they need, they can get them all at once.
 You have just saved your customers a trip and made their life easier.

 Also, there will be more shoppers in one or two areas of your store, which can lead to congestion.
 It could even lead to many shoppers walking in, seeing the store is too crowded and then walking out without buying anything.